s4ke/docker-lviv-2022/README.md

 pip3 install -r requirements.txt
 ```

+## Build the AI

+In the file `application/ai/model.py`, build an AI using the keras library.
+You can adapt this file to your liking, but the existing model works okay.

+See https://keras.io/api/layers/ for more documentation on the available layers.

+You can go to the next step to see how we can train the AI for evaluation of whether
+we are doing a good job.

 ## Train the AI

 In order for our API to have proper weights, we have to first generate the weights.